TACC

 Partners for Change also connected researchers and community members through events like:

-Creating Inclusive Spaces (2024): An in-person event with 110 participants explored how the built environment can support autistic individuals.
+In 2024, we co-hosted an in-person event with the Giant Steps Centre with 110 participants, exploring how the built environment can support autistic individuals.

 “Through these projects and events, we’re seeing the power of partnership in action,” says Martine Habra, Partnerships and Knowledge Mobilization Lead at TACC.
 “It’s about creating solutions that are informed by and for the community.”